jorshali/personal-blog/_posts/how-a-position-realignment-changed-the-course-of-my-career.md

 A couple of years later I started my own consulting company and never looked back.

-Only you can decide what a successful career looks like.
+Only you can decide what your form of freedom looks like.
+What a successful career is for you.
 So do what it takes to take back control of your career.

 Decide what's important to you and have the courage to make the changes necessary to reach your goals.
-It could be self-improvement, starting a company, changing fields, whatever it takes.
+It could be self-improvement, asking for that promotion, starting a company, changing fields, whatever it takes.

 ## Because remember...